 - 1. Take a dump of the TCP traffic between Uyuni and the involved systems. - On SUSE Manager Server:

-'''

-tcpdump -i ethX -s 200 host <ip-address-of-susemanagerproxy> and not ssh
+tcpdump -i ethX -s 200 host <ip-address-of-susemanagerproxy> and not ssh tcpdump -i ethX -s 200 host <ip-address-of-susemanager> and not ssh

-'''

-On SUSE Manager Proxy:
+• On SUSE Manager Proxy: